Acydko/Acydko/README.txt

- 👋 Hi, I’m @Acydko
+ 👋 Hi, I’m @Furukoh
  👀 I’m interested in learning Python and Sonic-Pi software.
  🌱 I’m currently learning Python and Sonic-Pi software.
  💞️ Creator of the online page @livecode.state on Instagram, a page created to spread livecoding music.
  📫 How to reach me?
-You can DM me on Instagram at @Acydko
+You can DM me on Instagram at @Furukoh

 - Something about me -